Epie–Atissa people: History

-For example, the traditional chiefs and elders of council are very young men and women, some of them in their 20s.
+For example, the traditional chiefs and elders of council are very young men and women, some of them in their 20's.
 These young people have lost touch of the basic cultural heritage and are hence not capable of transferring it to the younger generations.
 Many cultural aspects of the Epie-Atissa people have been lost, mainly due to the loss of traditional culture in favor of Western ideals.
 The Epie-Atissa kingdom has been the eye-base of business in Bayelsa state.
 The largest public local market, situated at Swali in the Atissa clan, has been very resourceful to the people of the Niger Delta region of Nigeria.

-Akenfa, one of the most important cities in the kingdom, it is approximately 4 km square, making it the third largest community in the kingdom by area.
+Akenfa, one of the most important cities in the kingdom, it is approximately 4km², making it the third largest community in the kingdom by area.
 Akenfa is currently ruled by a locally elected chief, Saiyah, who has ruled the community for approximately 12 years.
-According to the traditions of the Epie-Atissa kingdom, a chief will only be elected if the active chief is dead and buried for three months.
-The people of Akenfa have deviated from formal tradition and made the kingship an elected position around 2000.
+According to the traditions of the Epie-Atissa kingdom, a chief will only be elected if the active chief is dead, and buried for three months.
+The people of Akenfa have deviated from formal tradition and made the kingship an elected position around the year 2000.
 A new chief is elected after every four years.
 The Akenfa community is known to have the largest youth population in the kingdom, and these youth are known to be the pillars of the community.
 The youth are led by a locally elected official known as the Youth-President.
 This Youth-President is formally responsible for the youth's welfare and he makes the decisions for the youth.
 Another role of the youth president is to represent the community in youth affairs, the currently elected youth president is Mr. Mandi.
 Another recognized leader of the community is the Community Development Committee chairman (CDC), which is also locally elected, the current CDC chairman is Mr. John O. Osomu.
 The major role of the CDC chairman is to be in charge of all developments coming to the community.

 The Yenagoa community in the Epie-Atissa clan is the capital of Bayelsa State, and the chief of the Yenagoa community is known as HRH M.A Clarkson Kikile Oguo V, Ebeni-Eken of Yenagoa.